 Click on Facebook Ad Manager and choose Campaigns.
-Locate a prompt adjacent to drive’s name to access your A/B split testing campaigns.
+Locate a prompt adjacent to the drive’s name to access your A/B split testing campaigns.

 Tap on the campaign’s title, then connect to the Ad Set level to display the results affording you the opportunity to evaluate the results.